 Pa tong go is the Thai version of Chinese doughnuts which you may know as "you tiau" or "yao tiew".
 Personally, I like the Thai version better, but yes, I'm biased!
 Most commonly you can find pa tong ko sold by street carts in the morning.
 Sometimes the vendor also sells fresh soy milk, the perfect accompaniment, and if not, there's usually a soy milk cart nearby.

 My favourite way to eat them is to simply dip them in sweetened condensed milk, but I also love dipping them in sangkaya, a pandan coconut custard.
 If you don't like things sweet in the morning, you can have them with a hot glass of fresh soy milk.

 Key Ingredient: Baking Ammonia

-The most important ingredient in this recipe is the leavening agent you may not have heard of before: baking ammonia or baker’s ammonia.
-Technically this is ammonium bicarbonate (even though on the label it says “carbonate”), and it works in a similar way as baking soda and baking powder, but is superior in a couple of ways.
+The most important ingredient in this recipe is the leavening agent you may not have heard of before: baking ammonia or baker's ammonia.
+Technically this is ammonium carbonate, and it works in a similar way as baking soda and baking powder, but is superior in a couple of ways.